-Of these types of event, the two that stand out for me are the IDC HPC User Forum, hosted twice a year in the US, and the HPCC USA conference held in Newport, Rhode Island each March, also known as the Newport event.
+Of these types of event, the two that stand out for me are the IDC HPC User Forum, hosted twice a year in the US, and the HPCC USA conference held in Newport, Rhode Island each March, also known as the Newport event (sadly, the excellent HPCC-USA has not been held in recent years).
 If using or managing HPC is your main role, then these two workshops are great for finding out what similar organisations are doing, and to pick up tips and ideas.

 For those new to HPC, perhaps considering buying your first large cluster or formalizing HPC as an activity in your organisation, then these two events are approachable and much less daunting than the large SC and ISC conferences.

 At the other end of the spectrum are those conferences that are predominantly about the technical programme, such as the SIAM Parallel Processing or CSE conferences.
 These are great for career development if you are involved in research into HPC technology, a programmer of HPC systems, or a scientist making regular use of HPC.

 Finally, there are the workshops that are niche nuggets.
 These are (sometimes smaller) workshops that centre on a specific theme.
 If that theme or the resulting audience is relevant to you, then these can be very productive events.
 These are often organised by national labs, major HPC centres, or groupings of end-users.